Handley Page Halifax: Civilian operation

-A number of former RAF Halifax C.8s were sold from 1945 and used as freighters by a number of mostly British airlines.
+A number of former RAF Halifax C.8s were sold from 1945 and used as freighters by mostly British airlines.
 In 1948, 41 civilian Halifax freighters were used during the Berlin Air Lift, operating 4,653 sorties carrying freight and 3,509 carrying bulk diesel fuel.
 Nine aircraft were lost during the airlift.
 The low-cost airline business pioneer Freddie Laker bought and serviced war-surplus Halifaxes for Bond Air Services operations in the Berlin airlift.
 With the airfreight market in decline, most of the civilian Halifaxes were scrapped on their return to England.
 The last civilian-operated Halifaxes were withdrawn from service in late 1952.